-30 Times Ashley Graham Made Us Drool with Her Killer Fashion Sense
+31 Times Ashley Graham Blew Us Away with Her Killer Outfits

 Getty Images

-Arriving at the FENTY PUMA by Rihanna Spring/Summer 2018 Collection on September 10, 2017 in New York City.
+Arriving at the FENTY PUMA by Rihanna Spring/Summer 2018 Collection in 2017, Graham masterfully mixes textures.

 Photo: